Chicagoans change routines as immigration crackdown looms. Some carry passports and avoid stores

 But things feel more intense now.

-Xochitl Martinez, who has sold clothes in the area for about 20 years, said that since Trump's second term, the streets are “dead."
+Laura Padilla, who has sold clothes in the area for more than 20 years, said that since Trump's second term, the streets are “dead."

+Another longtime clothing merchant in the neighborhood, Xochitl Martinez, said Trump should focus on improving the lives of Latinos.

 Celebrations for Mexican Independence Day, which Chicago commemorates for weeks with car caravans, parades and festivals, have been muted.
 One festival was canceled while others added security.